Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Related Work

 \section{Related Work}

 Our work builds on insights from evaluation of explanation quality and their utility for decision support, and adapt them for a vision-language setting.

 \paragraph{Evaluating Explanation Quality.} Prior work on evaluating explanation quality has largely focused on text-only domains, proposing metrics that assess informativeness~\cite{chen2023rev}, prediction support~\cite{wiegreffe2022measuringassociationlabelsfreetext, hase2020leakage}, acceptability or helpfulness to users~\cite{wiegreffe-etal-2022-reframing}, and consistency across reasoning chains~\cite{golovneva2023roscoesuitemetricsscoring, prasad2023recevalevaluatingreasoningchains}.
 Our work goes beyond textual plausibility by introducing two novel explanation qualities tailored for vision-language settings.
 Visual Fidelity has been explored for evaluating faithfulness of model-generated image captions~\cite{madhyastha2019vifidelevaluatingvisualfidelity,lee2023aligningtexttoimagemodelsusing}.
 Our work builds on these ideas to do zero-shot evaluation of explanations.
+Separately, recent work has investigated the calibration of verbalized confidence from models directly~\cite{xuan2025seeingbelievingmuchcomprehensive}, whereas we derive calibration signals from the explanation content itself.